 Extra Worksheet – Commonly confused words in English

 When talking about productivity, there are two words often used: effective and efficient.
 These are two of the most confusing words in English and often wrongly used by students.
-In our extra worksheet we focus on such commonly confused words to show students how they should be used.
+See our extra worksheet where we focus on such commonly confused words to show students how they should be used.
 This extra worksheet includes 3 activities in which students will study 16 pairs of confusing verbs, nouns, adjectives and adverbs.